 If you want to become a surfer, you must learn the rules of the sport.
-The so-called surf etiquette is a list of dos and don'ts that you should keep in mind while in the water.
+The so-called surf etiquette is a list of dos and don'ts you should keep in mind while in the water.

 When surfers don't follow the basic commandments of surfing, accidents, injuries, and misunderstandings happen.